Annual Enrollment Period October 15 through December 7

 In most cases, you won’t have a right under federal law to switch Medigap policies, unless:

-• You're within your 6-month Medigap open enrollment period, or
+• You're within your 6-month Medigap initial enrollment period, or

 • You're eligible under a specific situation or guaranteed issue right (when an insurance company can’t deny you a Medigap policy).